 2) Communication – Did the company listen to your needs?
 If you need to check in with them regarding scheduling, concerns, or questions, are they available to talk to you?

 3) Workmanship/ Experience – Ask hard questions of your concrete contractor.
-Some (and debatably most) want to dedicate as few of recourses to your project as possible so they can get paid and move on.
+Some (and debatably most) want to dedicate a few of your recourses to your project as possible so they can get paid and move on.
 Ask how many guys they take to get a job done.
 Do they bring enough to make sure things go well?
 Ask about their employee experience.
 Ask what they consider a job well done.
 Does it match up with what you envisioned?

-4) Concrete specs – Just like a Honda is going to be built different than a Ferrari, all concrete work is not built the same either.
+4) Concrete specs – Just like a Honda is going to be built differently than a Ferrari, all concrete work is not built the same either.
 Make sure not only the concrete specs are comparable between quotes, but also make sure the prep work is to the same standard as well.
 The prep work in Colorado is almost more important.
 If the ground isn’t prepped properly, be prepared for some big issues down the road.

 5) Pricing – You want to find a contractor who aligns with what you want for pricing.
 Do you want a quick and cheap job that you may not plan to use for as long?
-Do you want to pay a little more for a higher quality job?
+Do you want to pay a little more for a higher-quality job?
 A contractor that is too cheap will often cut corners and may not make enough money as a company to fix your job if something goes wrong.
 A contractor that is too expensive could be a waste of money if they don’t deliver a superior product/ experience.

 6) Trust – This is probably the biggest factor.
-When combing all of the factors listed above, who do you trust will do the best job, for the best value and meet your minimum requirements?
+When combing all of the factors listed above, who do you trust will do the best job, for the best value, and meet your minimum requirements?